AFriemann/cph/readme.md

 =====

 ```
-cph returns a password for any given profile and password.\n
+cph returns a password for any given profile and password.
-profile should be an easy to remember name for your password, can be provided later.\n
+profile should be an easy to remember name for your password, can be provided latert.
 usage: cph [OPTIONS]
     -h, --help         show this help message
     -c, --license      show license notice